ehrpg/qstar/docs/quick-start.md

 ## Stats

-Stats are split in two categories: primary and secondary stats.
-Primary stats are fixed values that define a character roughly.
-Secondary stats are subject to frequent changes and improve a character.
+Stats are split into three categories:

+* Abilities, which describe what acharacter can do,
+* ABC, which describe what means a character has to do something,
+* and XYZ, which describe the health and well-being of a character.

+Abilities are fixed and only changed due to fatal events or accomplishments.
+ABC are another sort of currency and are subject to frequent changes.
+XYZ are used for combat, environmental hazards, etc.

 ### Primary

-Every character has 12 points to distribute to any of the four following stats.
+Every character has 12 points to distribute between any of the four following stats.
 The initial value of a stat is at 0, and cannot be raised higher than 5.
 If a character somehow were to drop to -5 in a primary ability, the character instantly dies.

 #### Might